Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 The Ceph for Windows MSI is distributed from <https://cloudbase.it/ceph-for-windows/>.
 MSI URL defaults are resolved from `addons/storage/addon.manifest.yaml` (for example, Dokany).
 For **offline** installs stage the MSIs under `ceph/bin/windows` (Dokany is staged automatically during addon export).
-The installer is dispatched automatically to all discovered Windows worker nodes: local `HOST` and added external `VM-EXISTING` nodes.
+When `-w` / `--setupWindowsNode` is used, the installer is dispatched to all discovered Windows worker nodes: local `HOST` and added external `VM-EXISTING` nodes.

 ## Prerequisites